 Next, spray down the entire step with the water hose to get rid of any loose dirt.
 When finished, pour some chlorine bleach on your brush and scrub away any algae that may be on the step itself.

 Rinse everything off with your garden hose once more when you’re done, then place the ladder back into the pool in its proper place.
+If you want to clean pool steps underwater the process might be a little different.

 Pool ladders are an essential part of any pool.
 However, if you are not careful, they can get dirty and make the whole pool look bad.
 Here are a few tips for keeping your pool ladder clean.